AlexvZyl/minecraft-server/client/README.md

 # Client

-Supported on Windows, Debian and Arch machines.
+Modrinth and CurseForge mods are supported.